PowerPoint Charts in C# and VB.NET

 Note, if you don't have a GemBox.Spreadsheet license you can use its Free mode.

-The following example shows how you can create a presentation with a chart element.
+The following example shows how you can create a presentation with a chart element using C# and VB.NET.

 using GemBox.Presentation;